 - 2.1 The Fraud Act 2006 came into force on 15th January 2007.
-The Act repeals the deception offences enshrined in the 1968 and 1978 Theft Acts and replaces them with a single offence of fraud which can be committed in three separate ways: - Fraud by false representation; - Fraud by failing to disclose information; - Fraud by abuse of position - 2.2 Fraud by false representation: Examples include providing false information on a grant or Blue Badge application, staff claiming to be sick when they are in fact fit and well, or submitting time sheets or expenses with exaggerated or entirely false hours and/or expenses. - 2.3 Fraud by failing to disclose information:- Examples include failing to disclose a financial interest in a company BMBC is trading with, or failing to disclose a personal relationship with someone who is applying for a job at the council. - 2.4 Fraud by abuse of position:- Examples include a carer who steals money from the person they are caring for, or staff who order goods and services through the Council's accounts for their own use. - 2.5 The Council defines fraud as "any 'irregularity or illegal act characterised by intentional deception with the intent to make a personal gain or to cause a loss, or to expose another to a risk of loss".
+The Act repeals the deception offences enshrined in the 1968 and 1978 Theft Acts and replaces them with a single offence of fraud which can be committed in three separate ways: - Fraud by false representation; - Fraud by failing to disclose information; - Fraud by abuse of position - 2.2 Fraud by false representation: Examples include providing false information on a grant or Blue Badge application, employees claiming to be absent from work due to illness when they are in fact fit and well, or submitting time sheets or expenses with exaggerated or entirely false hours and/or expenses. - 2.3 Fraud by failing to disclose information:- Examples include failing to disclose a financial interest in a company BMBC is trading with, or failing to disclose a personal relationship with someone who is applying for a job at the council. - 2.4 Fraud by abuse of position:- Examples include a carer who steals money from the person they are caring for, or employees who order goods and services through the Council's accounts for their own use. - 2.5 The Council defines fraud as: